src-d/blog/content/post/difftree.md

 image: /post/difftree/intro.jpg
 description: "If you use Git, you probably compare commits on a daily basis.
-This blog post explains the data structures and algorithms involved in such task, at an intuitively level.
+This blog post explains the data structures and algorithms involved in such task, in an intuitive way.
 After reading this blog post you will have a nice understanding of how to use prefix trees and Merkle trees and a good intuition of how to solve similar problems whenever they come up."
 categories: ["git", "technical"]